-Merry is a partner in the human rights department, and specialises in the protection of the rights of children, vulnerable adults and patients.
-She has expertise in actions under the Human Rights Act 1988 and in judicial review, and her team is instructed in both claims for compensation and challenging decisions of public authorities.
-Merry also regularly represents victims’ families in inquests.
+Merry has expertise in actions under the Human Rights Act 1998 and in judicial review, and her team is instructed in both claims for compensation and challenging decisions of public authorities.
+Merry also regularly represents bereaved families in inquests and has particular specialism in rights of vulnerable adults, patients and children.
+Most of Merry’s work is funded by legal aid.

 Merry qualified in 2004, having trained at Linklaters, who seconded her to both Mary Ward Legal Centre and Liberty's Human Rights Litigation Unit.
 Having qualified, Merry spent several years working at Liberty, the human rights organisation, and as a social welfare solicitor focusing on homelessness and access to healthcare.